 |Febrile illness||Decreased fluid intake after a fever often manifests as hard stools.|

-Constipation being a varied etiology, one has to be cautious in segregating organic from functional causes as the treatment differs accordingly.
+Because constipation has a varied etiology, it is important to be cautious when distinguishing organic causes from functional ones, as the treatment differs accordingly.

-A systematic approach with meticulous history taking and disciplined progress through examination and then imaging is often successful.
-History should reveal any positive findings which help in classifying “constipation” as per the type of etiology mentioned above.
-Detailed history about bowel habit, toilet training and stool habits in different environments as school and home is a must.
+A systematic approach with meticulous history taking, careful physical examination, and imaging is often successful.
+History should reveal any positive findings that will help classify constipation as per the type of etiology noted in the table above.
+A detailed history taking comprising the child’s bowel habits, toilet training, and stool habits in different environments (eg, at school and home) is a must.

-Perineal examination is helpful in anorectal anomalies and perianal infections.
-Associated neurological, mental status and other systems examination is carried out when deemed necessary.
+A perineal examination is helpful in anorectal anomalies and perianal infections.
+Associated neurological, mental status, and other systems examinations should be carried out when necessary.

-History and examination must decisively rule out few tell-tale signs of organicity as mentioned below:
+History and physical examination should decisively rule out any signs of organic causes, as noted in the table below.